 - (a) Requirements.
-Requirements for membership shall be as follows: - (1) Each Advisory Board board member, except those serving in an ex officio capacity, shall be a county County resident. - (2) Five of the nine members shall be actively engaged in farming.
-At least five of the nine members shall be actively engaged in agriculture as defined in NCGS §106-581.1.
+Requirements for membership shall be as follows: - (1) Each Advisory Board member, except those serving in an ex officio capacity, shall be a County resident. - (2) At least five of the nine members shall be actively engaged in agriculture as defined in NCGS §106-581.1.
 There shall be at least one member from each of the four regions of Buncombe County as designated below.
 This is to ensure that these four quadrants of the County have representatives on the Advisory Board to ensure their regional concerns are met.
 This determination shall be made without reference to ex officio members. - a.
 Northwest: Sandy Mush, Leicester, and French Broad Townships - b.
 Northeast: Black Mountain, Swannanoa, Ivy, Flat Creek, Reems Creek, Beaverdam, and Haw Creek Townships - c.
 Southwest: Lower Hominy, Upper Hominy, Avery's Creek, and Hazel Townships - d.
-Southeast: Fairview, Broad River, Limestone, and Biltmore Townships - (3) The 9 members shall be selected for appointment by the board of Commissioners from the names of individuals submitted to the board of commissioners Board of Commissioners by the soil and water conservation district Soil and Water Conservation District Board of Supervisors, the Buncombe County Office of the North Carolina Cooperative Extension Service and the United States Farm Service Agency Committee, with an effort to have the broadest geographical representation possible. - (4) Additional members may be appointed to the Advisory Board in an ex officio capacity from the Soil and Water Conservation District Board of Supervisors, the Buncombe County Office of North Carolina Cooperative Extension, the U.S. Farm Service Agency, or other agencies, as deemed necessary by the Board of Commissioners.
-Members serving in an ex officio capacity shall neither vote nor count toward quorum requirements.

-- (b) Tenure.
-The members are to serve for terms of three years, except that the initial Advisory Board board is to consist of three appointees for a term of one year; three appointees for terms of two years; and three appointees for terms of three years.
+Southeast: Fairview, Broad River, Limestone, and Biltmore Townships - (3) The 9 members shall be selected for appointment by the Board of Commissioners from the names of individuals submitted to the Board of Commissioners by the Soil and Water Conservation District Board of Supervisors, the Buncombe County Office of the North Carolina Cooperative Extension Service and the United States Farm Service Agency Committee. - (4) Additional members may be appointed to the Advisory Board in an ex officio capacity from the Soil and Water Conservation District Board of Supervisors, the Buncombe County Office of North Carolina Cooperative Extension, the U.S. Farm Service Agency, or other agencies, as deemed necessary by the Board of Commissioners.
+Members serving in an ex officio capacity shall neither vote nor count toward quorum requirements. - (b) Tenure.
+The members are to serve for terms of three years, except that the initial Advisory Board is to consist of three appointees for a term of one year; three appointees for terms of two years; and three appointees for terms of three years.
 Thereafter, all appointments are to be for terms of three years, with reappointments permitted. - (c) Vacancies.
-Any vacancy on the Advisory Board is to be filled by the board of commissioners for the remainder of the unexpired term. - (d) Removal.
-Any member of the Advisory Board beard may be removed by a majority vote of the beard of commissioners Board of Commissioners.
+Any vacancy on the Advisory Board is to be filled by the Board of Commissioners for the remainder of the unexpired term.

+(d) Removal.
+Any member of the Advisory Board may be removed by a majority vote of the Board of Commissioners.
 No cause for removal shall be required.